ycpcs/cs335-spring2025/syllabus/index.md

 Course Structure and Expectations
 ---------------------------------
-Class meetings will be primarily discussion of questions related to the topic and/or working on corresponding lab exercises which are designed to illustrate the concepts from the lecture notes.
-Thus you should come to each class meeting prepared to work on the lab with any questions on the material.
-A series of homework assignments that will consist of both written and programming parts and will be assigned at approximately 1-2 week intervals, to be completed individually.
+Class meetings will primarily involve discussing questions related to the topic and working on corresponding lab exercises designed to illustrate concepts from the lecture notes.
+Therefore, you should come to each class prepared to work on the lab and bring any questions you have about the material.

+Additionally, there will be a series of homework assignments, consisting of both written and programming parts, assigned at approximately 1-2 week intervals.
+These assignments are to be completed individually.

 A special thanks goes to Prof. Wenliang Du for his contributions on the [SEED security labs](https://seedsecuritylabs.org/Labs_20.04/) that will be adopted in our course projects.

-There's an old saying, usually attributed to Confucius, that goes something like "Give a man a fish, and you'll feed him for a day.
-Teach a man to fish, and you've fed him for a lifetime".
+There's an old saying, often attributed to Confucius: "Give a man a fish, and you'll feed him for a day.
+Teach a man to fish, and you'll feed him for a lifetime."
 You will only get as much out of this course as you choose to put into it.
-Since we will be covering a significant amount of material in the course at a rapid pace, it is imperative that you keep up by participating in the class meetings.
+Since we will be covering a significant amount of material at a rapid pace, it is imperative that you keep up by participating in the class meetings.

 You must have completed the lab activities up to and including the one for the current class meeting in order to receive assistance on the current programming assignment.
-The best way to learn about Cybersecurity is to practice.
-Our class meetings will be very hands on and interactive, so you will need to attend every session on time, having gone over any suggested readings, topics and applications, and respectfully participate in all class activities.
+The best way to learn about Cybersecurity is through practice.
+Our class meetings will be very hands-on and interactive, so you will need to attend every session on time, having reviewed any suggested readings, topics, and applications, and respectfully participate in all class activities.

 To achieve the course objectives, you must take responsibility for your own learning and participate as an active learner.

 Learning Outcomes
 -----------------

 By the end of this course, you will be able to:

-- Know the various cyber security threats to networks, operating systems, web, database, and software applications
+- Understand the various cyber security threats to networks, operating systems, web, databases, and software applications.
-- Demonstrate various cyber security ethical hacking techniques
+- Demonstrate ethical hacking techniques in cyber security.
-- Familiarize yourself with automated tools to analyze computer networks and applications for cyber security weaknesses
+- Familiarize yourself with automated tools to analyze computer networks and applications for cyber security weaknesses.
-- Understand various types of malware that can affect computer systems
+- Understand the different types of malware that can affect computer systems.
-- Know techniques how attackers conduct various network, Web and application attacks
+- Learn techniques used by attackers to conduct network, web, and application attacks.
-- Understand countermeasures against network, operating systems, web and software applications threats and attacks
+- Understand countermeasures against threats and attacks on networks, operating systems, web, and software applications.
-- Conduct code analysis to determine security flaws and weaknesses in software
+- Conduct code analysis to identify security flaws and weaknesses in software.

  Policies
 -----------------